parthbansaliitr/Lamport-Clock/README.md

 send (p1,p2,p3,p4) m2 // no space between process name and ,
 end process // no process name at last
 ```

+And Also No blank line in between two process